Consensys/doc.orion/docs/index.md

 * Self manages and discovers all nodes in the Orion network.

-* Provides an API for communicating between Orion nodes and an API for communicating with Ethereum clients (for example, Hyperlegder Besu).
+* Provides an API for communicating between Orion nodes and an API for communicating with Ethereum clients (for example, Hyperledger Besu).